#NoPayJan Offer - Access all CloudxLab Courses for free between 1st to 31st JanEnroll Now >>

 I am learning Python at CloudxLab

-str_list_functhat takes an argument (assume
+str_list_functhat takes a string argument

 leaningshould be interchanged with each other and rest of the letters in that word should remain at their position only (